 Global and UK ensembles

 The global ensemble (MOGREPS-G) produces forecasts for the whole globe up to a week ahead.
-The regional ensemble (MOGREPS-UK) produces forecasts for an area covering the UK for the next 54 hours.
+The regional ensemble (MOGREPS-UK) produces forecasts for an area covering the UK for the next five days.

 In the UK ensemble the model parameters (temperature, pressure, wind, humidity, etc.) are forecast at grid points separated by about 2.2 km, and the model has 70 vertical levels.